neondatabase/neon/compute_tools/README.md

 - `http-endpoint` runs a Hyper HTTP API server, which serves readiness and the last activity requests.

+If the `vm-informant` binary is present, it will also be started.

 Usage example:
 ```sh
 compute_ctl -D /var/db/postgres/compute \